Toronto Travel Guide

 Toronto Pride

-Where: Unity' takes place at the National Trade Center; the Pride Parade follows a route down Yonge Street; the Dyke March route is north on Church to Bloor, west on Bloor to Yonge, south on Yonge to Wood and east on Wood to the South Stage.
-Other events take p,Toronto
+Where: Unity takes place at the National Trade Center; the Pride Parade follows a route down Yonge Street; the Dyke March route is north on Church to Bloor, west on Bloor to Yonge, south on Yonge to Wood and east on Wood to the South Stage.
+Other eve,Toronto

 Where: Various galleries, museums, art centres and other public places in Toronto,Toronto